 Uluru is also known as “Ayers Rock” and is an enormous sandstone rock formation located in the Northern Territory of Australia, right in the middle of the plains.
 It’s one of the best-recognizable natural features in Australia and has been a popular tourist attraction in the region since the 1930s.

 It’s situated right in the middle of nowhere because the nearest town, Alice Springs, is located 335 kilometers (208 miles) to the northeast.
-Regardless, Uluru is the most important indigenous sites in the country and is considered to be sacred by the aboriginal people in the area.
+Regardless, Uluru is the most important indigenous site in the country and is considered to be sacred by the aboriginal people in the area.
 The top of the sandstone formation stands 348 meters (1,142 feet) tall and reaches 863 meters (2,831 feet) above sea level.